Search and Destroy (Person of Interest): Plot

 Unable to release Khan, Reese is forced to help Khan escape from prison.
-During their car escape, Samaritan activates a roadblock which causes the car to crash.
-Root arrives to save them and take them to a safe house.
-Khan reveals that the power of the company must be connected to artificial intelligence and that there might be an underground lair on a forest with more information.
-They find the lair in the forest and discover that Samaritan hacked all the servers of the company and is using (as well as modifying) Khan's antivirus software.
+During their escape, Samaritan activates automatic traffic bollards which causes a car crash, disabling the vehicle.
+Root arrives to save them and take them to a safehouse.
+Khan tells the team that when he saw the electrical meters, they revealed the company has been drawing more power than the servers should be using.
+Company funds were also used to buy large amounts of diesel fuel, despite the company not using a generator.

+Data transmissions from the company HQ in the city lead to a seemingly undeveloped plot of forest, where the team finds an underground complex.
+They discover that this is where Samaritan is using a modified version of Khan's antivirus software on a massive scale, searching for something on every networked device that the program is installed on.
 They are ambushed by Decima agents and upon realizing the true nature of Samaritan, Khan escapes.
-Root fights Rousseau and nearly kills until they are forced to flee when more agents arrive.
+Root fights Rousseau and nearly kills her until they are forced to flee when more agents arrive.

-At the station, Root receives a code from the Machine to open the briefcase, revealing a Fabergé egg inside.
-She then smashes it when the Machine orders her to do it.
-Reese and Finch deduce that Samaritan is using Khan's software to find the Machine's location.
-Khan is revealed to be captured and brought to Greer.
-He asks to "look Samaritan in its eyes", to which Greer responds by shooting him dead.
+At the station, Root receives the code to open the briefcase from the Machine, revealing a Fabergé egg inside.
+She then smashes it when the Machine tells her it will not be of use.
+Finch tells Reese that Samaritan is using Khan's software to find the Machine's location, as it is looking for code only the Machine has.
+It is revealed that Khan did not escape, but was captured and brought to Greer instead.
+He asks to "look Samaritan in its eyes", to which Greer responds by shooting and killing him.